An introduction to soil science: soil description, soil quality monitoring and assessment.

 The course is open to all PhD students on a first come first served basis.
 The cost is £450, which includes all training, refreshments, lunches and transport around the field sites.
 It does not cover transport between Lancaster and Bangor, overnight accommodation or evening meals.

-For further information, please contact the STARS CDT office.
+For further information and to book a place, please contact the STARS CDT office, email@example.com.